 This course includes the study of equations, inequalities, relations, functions, systems of equations, polynomials, irrational numbers, complex numbers, and conic sections.
 This course also includes the study of higher degree polynomials, rational and exponential functions, and statistics and probability.
-Near the end of the school year, students will take the Standards of Learning (SOL) Algebra II test.
+Students will take the Standards of Learning (SOL) Algebra II test.